 There are a ton of apps out there that can help you keep an eye on multiple accounts and the transactions and payments you have going through them.
 For instance, Mint is a super popular app and another one of my personal favorites is an app called Penny.

-These apps can be set up to send you alerts and reminders each time something changes in your account, when a bill is about to come due or just to review the automations you have set up.
+These apps can be set up to send you alerts and reminders each time something changes in your account when a bill is about to come due or just to review the automation you have set up.
 You can have them handy on your phone so you can pretty much check in anytime - super convenient.